Condo insurance coverage: What does an HO‑6 policy include?

 • Cabinets

-Personal property coverage applies to everything in your unit that is not a fixture.
+Personal property coverage, also called contents coverage, applies to everything in your unit that is not a fixture.
 This means electronics, toys, furniture, décor, clothing, books, kitchen equipment and anything else you own.
-Like homeowners insurance, HO-6 personal property coverage applies to your goods while they are at home, and also outside your home.
+Like homeowners insurance, HO-6 personal property coverage applies to your belongings at home and outside your home on a more limited basis.

-Unlike homeowners insurance policies, standard HO-6 coverage for personal property is not a percentage of the dwelling coverage (since there is no dwelling coverage).
-It's usually a flat amount that you will need to calculate.
+HO-6 coverage for personal property is a flat amount that you will need to calculate.
 Make sure you have included all of your possessions, from kitchen gadgets to bathroom towels, in your calculation.

 There are two types of personal property coverage: replacement cost and actual cash value.
 Replacement cost pays the actual cost to replace each item at today’s prices.
-Actual cash value, on the other hand, will only pay the depreciated value of the item.
+On the other hand, actual cash value will only pay the item's depreciated value.
 Adding replacement cost coverage is always a good idea, as items depreciate quickly.

-Note that there are special limits on high-value items like jewelry, art, or musical instruments.
-You can add additional coverage for these items, or you can add what’s known as a floater or a rider.
-These scheduled property floaters insure specific items for their appraised value.
+Note that special limits exist on high-value items like jewelry, art, or musical instruments.
+You can add additional coverage for these items or add what’s known as a floater or a rider.
+Scheduled property floaters insure specific items for their appraised value.

 Personal liability coverage

 Your HOA's liability insurance only applies if a visitor or resident is injured in the project's common areas – like elevators, pathways, swimming pools, and clubhouses.
-Personal liability insurance provided by an HO-6 policy protects you and covered members of your household when you're responsible for bodily injury or property damage to others.
+Personal liability insurance provided by an HO-6 policy protects you and covered household members when you're responsible for bodily injury or property damage to others.

 In addition to paying settlements to injured parties, HO-6 insurance covers the cost of defending you from lawsuits.
 It works both in your home and off the condo premises.